Do Go On - 207 - The Golden State Killer

 Oh, yeah.

-So I put a lot on, I can't remember the exact number,
+I can't remember the exact number,

-but it was so big that, and then we attached extra,
+but it was so big that,

 you know how you get a chin strap,

-a little bit of elastic, we made it longer
+a little bit of elastic.

-and longer a chin straps.
+We made it longer and longer of chin straps.

-So, yeah, it was quite tall, and I remember,
+So yeah, it was quite tall

-because it was just so, so big.
+Because it was just so, so big

-Yeah, it's not structurally sound.
+Yeah, it's not structurally sound

-It was about a man selling hats,
+It was about a man selling hats

-walking around, he's got like this pile of hats up on his head, and he goes, he's going,
+And he's walking around, he's got like this pile of hats up on his head

-hats for sale, hats for sale, something like that.
+Hats for sale, something like that.

-And then a monkey comes and gets his hat, and then maybe it used to be read on play school,
+And then maybe it used to be read on Play School

-because I can remember how they, and then the hat seller would be like, you cheeky monkeys,
+and then the hats seller would be like,

-why did you still my hats?
+why did you steal my hats?

 And then the monkeys slowly take all the hats.

-You cheeky monkeys.
+You chicky monkeys.

 Why did you still my hats?